breadcat/blog.minskio.co.uk/content/posts/blotter-art-album-list.md

 tags: ["Drugs", "Lists", "Media", "Music", "Snippets"]
 ---

-Some time ago, I came across a piece of <a href="https://pub.minskio.co.uk/avatars/blotter-albums.jpg">LSD blotter art</a> containing some 49 classic psychedelic album covers.
+Some time ago, I came across a piece of [LSD blotter art](https://pub.minskio.co.uk/avatars/blotter-albums.jpg) containing some 49 classic psychedelic album covers.
 I recognised quite a few immediately, but a few stumped me and as a fan of the genres I had to don my deerstalker and have a go at hunting them down.
 I've had this list for quite a while, but thought it would be interesting to share.

 Without further ado, I present you the full list: